Analysis | The question of Roger Stone’s ties to extremist groups grows more salient

 Stone’s relationship with Trump extends back decades.
 Stone pushed Trump to run for president for years before he did so.
 He served as an early adviser to Trump’s campaign in 2015 until he was ousted a few months into the effort.
 He continued to advise Trump, however, in the manner of numerous others pushed just outside the inner circle.

 For example, Stone was at the center of questions about the Trump campaign’s awareness of efforts by Russian actors to influence the election results by leaking stolen material through WikiLeaks.
-Stone claimed to have a relationship with WikiLeaks and unique insights into what the group was going to release, a relationship that led to a “senior” campaign official to ask Stone to reach out to the group (which he then did through backchannels).
+Stone claimed to have a relationship with WikiLeaks and unique insights into what the group was going to release, a relationship that led a “senior” campaign official to ask Stone to reach out to the group (which he then did through backchannels).
 It’s worth noting that this overlapped with the period in which those fake accounts that eventually somehow linked to the Proud Boys were active on Facebook.

 In the weeks after the election, Stone was very active in efforts to cast doubt on the results.
 He worked with Ali Alexander, a right-wing activist who hosted a number of “Stop the Steal” events.
 In late December, Stone received a full pardon from Trump, lifting the cloud of the Mueller indictment.
 A few days later, he joined the president for dinner at Mar-a-Lago.

-The effort to undercut Biden’s presidency was moving down two tracks: one tightly linked to Trump and his legal team and the other loosely organized by outside opportunists like Alexander and Alex Jones.
+The effort to undercut Biden’s presidency was moving down two tracks: one tightly linked to Trump and his legal team and the other loosely organized by outside opportunists such as Alexander and Jones.
 Both tracks were aiming for events in Washington on Jan.
 6, forcing a negotiated agreement on who would be doing what, when.
 It was agreed that Stone and others would have a prominent role in the event on Jan.
 5 and that, after Trump’s speech outside the White House on Jan.
 6, there would be a rally at Capitol Hill.

 But on Jan.
 6, Stone appears to have found himself largely outside the loop.
-He complained to the filmmakers following him that he’d been cut out of the main event at the Ellipse, an event that sparked a known confrontation as a prominent donor and ally of Alex Jones worked to get the conspiracy theorist a prominent placement that morning.
+He complained to the filmmakers following him that he’d been cut out of the main event at the Ellipse, an event that sparked a known confrontation as a prominent donor and ally of Jones worked to get the conspiracy theorist a prominent placement that morning.
 He remained in his room the rest of the day.
-His bodyguards decamped for the Capitol where they joined other Oath Keepers and Proud Boys in storming the Capitol.
+His bodyguards decamped for the Capitol, where they joined other Oath Keepers and Proud Boys in storming the Capitol.

 Perhaps Stone was simply a guy who knew and was sympathetic to extremist groups in a way that gave the appearance of complicity — as he’d been a guy who claimed to know WikiLeaks four years prior.
 Perhaps the Oath Keepers managed to be connected to Stone thinking that it offered a better connection to Trump and the White House.
 Perhaps, as Judge Mehta wrote, we’ll learn that the connection was more significant than what we know now.
 And, of course, it may be even less significant.